datalens-tech/datalens-backend/kb/development_guides/plugins/dl_core_plugin.md

 When creating a dataset, the list of DataSources is obtained from the connection as a list of parameter sets necessary for initializing the DataSource.

-After a specific set of parameters is added to a dataset, a DataSource is built based on it, which is added to the dataset.
+After a specific set of parameters is requested to be added to a dataset, a DataSource is built based on it, which becomes a part of a dataset.

 #### DataSource and DataSourceSpec